 In a contested divorce, the process can be complex and involve various steps.
 Understanding these steps is crucial to navigating the legal proceedings effectively.
 Here are the key steps involved in obtaining a contested divorce in Maryland:

 - Consult with an attorney: Before initiating a contested divorce, it is essential to seek legal advice from an experienced divorce attorney.
 They can guide you through the process, explain your rights, and help you understand the potential outcomes.

-- Gather evidence: In a contested divorce, evidence plays a crucial role in supporting your claims.
-This can include financial documents, communication records, witness statements, and any other relevant evidence that supports your case.
+- Gather evidence: In a contested divorce, evidence is crucial in supporting your claims.
+This can include financial documents, communication records, witness statements, and other relevant evidence supporting your case.

-- File a complaint: To begin the contested divorce process, you need to file a complaint with the appropriate family court in Maryland.
+- File a complaint: To begin the contested divorce process, you must file a complaint with the appropriate family court in Maryland.
 The complaint should outline the grounds for divorce and the issues in dispute, such as child custody, alimony, and property division.